 The local agent/order-taker for the business in Waterloo was none other than the founder of the village of Waterloo, Abraham Erb.

-This kind of association was practical in those days, with limitations on both travel and communications, but it would, of course, be considered an inappropriate conflict of interest today.
+This kind of association was practical in those days, with limitations on both travel and communications.

 This excerpt from the catalog has Mr. Custead lamenting and defending his struggles: